 I’ve been thinking about this quote a long time and I seem to have a different way to interpret it every time I think about it.

-So I wanted to note this down because I want to remember the version that I like the most.
+So I wanted to note this down because I want to remember the interpretation that I like the most.

 Again, the quote is, “Make things as simple as possible.
 But no simpler.”